TVforME/PT430/README.md

 # May 2025.
-After dumping the EPROM HEX code, and navigating the schematic, the PT430 can effectively only generate primary/secondary colors including Black and White.\
+After dumping the EPROM HEX code, and navigating the schematic, the PT430 can effectively only generate primary/secondary adaptive colors with 0x00 Black and 0xFF White.\
 Cascaded 4 bit counters (74HC393) count 7-bits horizontally clocking out the same line for 128 pixels , then once at line 140, derived from vertical counter a 4-bit binary up counter (4520) takes over clocking out 16 lines of odd/even lines of either color bars of color black pattern overlayed with text id chars bitmap pixels for 7 lines (5x7 font) of which repeat for odd/even fields (14 lines) then is held at reset at line 156 repeating the last line 16 till the end of the next frame awaiting another vertical interval.

 ## 27C64 8K EPROM addressing as I see it.